flonadb/flonadb/README.md

 of the common features like masking, pooling, dynamic reloading of configurations.

 To use a file proxy, you need to do the following,
-- Create a database instance definition file that defines the database instance logical names and any necessary information required to connection each of them i.e. the connection URL, username and password.
+- Create a database instance definition file that declares the database instance logical names and any necessary information required to connection each of them i.e. the connection URL, username and password.
 Below is an example of the contents of the instance definition file.
     ```properties